Defect-Bound Excitons in Topological Materials: Results

 We also note a kink in the graph of the topological case (Figure \ref{fig:Binding E vs gap} \textbf{(b)}), around $E_{g}^{dv} = 0.4eV$.
 Examining the origin of the kink, no distinct feature in the detect state wave function can be observed at this energy, as the ring state develops a node at higher energies.
 However, this kink is correlated with a sharp appearance of a node in the excitonic wave function, as can be seen in Figure \ref{fig:Binding E kink}.

 According to the above observations, we can associate the behavior of the binding energy with the spread of the wave function of the single-particle state to which the electron is excited to form the exciton.
 In both trivial and topological phases, drifting away from the band continuum localizes the defect state, resulting in more tightly bound excitons.
 However, the characteristic behaviors part as the defect state starts to broaden into a ring state due to the topology of the band structure, which results in a lowering of the binding energy of the excitons in the topological phase.
 As the single-particle wave function broadens, the exciton wave function acquires a wider profile as well, however, the behavior of the exciton wave function is more complex, as will be discussed in the next section.
+We note that the bandwidth also influences the exciton binding energy, in addition to the wavefunction spread.
+However, as shown in the Supplementary Material, the dependence of the binding energy on the bandwidth is very similar in the trivial and topological phases.
+We therefore conclude that the qualitative difference between the two phases is primarily associated with the increased spatial extent of the topological ring-state wave function.

 The connection between the exciton binding energy and its spatial spread was examined before in various systems.
 Ref.\cite{dvorak2013origin}, for example, analyzed the connection between the localization of three-dimensional excitons and their binding energies in different materials, and found that compact excitons have higher binding energies.
 In a Graphene-transition-metal dichalcogenides heterostructure, it has been predicted that chalcogen vacancies will give rise to defect-localized excitons with high binding energy compared to these in the pristine system \cite{hernangomez2023reduced}.
 Recent studies that discuss excitons in organic semiconductors \cite{jankowski2024excitonic} and in flat band systems \cite{ying2024flat} also show a connection between the spread of the excitonic wave function \cite{haber2023maximally} and the quantum metric, similar to bounds in the single-particle case \cite{marzari1997maximally,marzari2012maximally,brouder2007exponential, soluyanov2011wannier}.
 Here, we show that in the case of defect-bound excitons, the binding energy is correlated to the width of the defect state wave function, which is directly influenced by the topological obstruction of the bands. \cite{queiroz2024ring} \footnote{An analysis of the binding energy as a function of the ratio between the gap and the bandwidth further supports our findings and can be found in the Supplementary Material.}